-You will explore a variety of media, learn essential skills and produce a sharp portfolio of work that could be used for self-promotion or further study.
+You will explore a variety of media and techniques, learn essential skills and develop your confidence.
+Students produce a folio of work for self-promotion or further study.

 You will build a folio of work based on projects and class exercises.
 You will be assessed on completed projects and final folio submissions.

 You can seek RPL where your work or qualifications of an advanced and related nature have been undertaken.
 Academic Credit is granted on a case-by-case basis, according to our Academic Credit policy and associated procedures.
 Applications for Academic Credit will be assessed by relevant Melbourne Polytechnic academics and where appropriate, industry experts.